rrainey/dropkick/LOG-FORMAT.md

 and orientation quaternion is updated to reflect all changes in the body axes from that original orientation.

-This raw orientation quaternion must be transformed into some world frame of reference (North-East-Down, for example) in order for it to be useful in analysis of a jump.
-I have several approaches to this in mind, but it remains as future work in this project.
+This raw orientation quaternion must be transformed into some world frame of reference - North-East-Down, for example - in order for it to be useful in analysis of a jump.
+I have a few approaches to this in mind, but it remains as future work in this project.

 ### Comma-separated Fields